KjellKod/g3log/docs/API.md

 [introduction](index.md) | [detailed information](g3log_usage.md) | [Configure & Build](building.md) | [**API description**](API.md) | [Custom log formatting](API_custom_formatting.md)

 # High Level Description of g3log
 The `g3log` logger is an asynchronous, crash-safe logging library designed for C++ applications.
 It allows for logging messages to various sinks without blocking the main application thread.
-Below is a high-level overview of how the `g3log` logger works:
+Below is a high-level overview of how the `g3log` logger works.

 ## Asynchronous Logging
 The logger operates on a separate thread, ensuring that the main application thread is not blocked by I/O operations when logging messages.
 This is achieved by using a background worker ([`LogWorker`](../src/g3log/logworker.hpp)) that queues log messages and processes them asynchronously.